arc-language/core-parser/PACKAGE.md

 func (s *BaseArcParserListener) EnterStructMember(ctx *StructMemberContext)
     EnterStructMember is called when production structMember is entered.

+func (s *BaseArcParserListener) EnterSyscallExpression(ctx *SyscallExpressionContext)
+    EnterSyscallExpression is called when production syscallExpression is entered.

 func (s *BaseArcParserListener) EnterTopLevelDecl(ctx *TopLevelDeclContext)
     EnterTopLevelDecl is called when production topLevelDecl is entered.